 He has served on several boards including the Texas Association of Museums, the North Texas Museum Association, Grayson County Historical Commission, Webb County Historical Commission, Los Caminos Del Rio and was a charter member of the Texas Tropical Trail Region.

-Currently he works as the Downtown Manager for the City of Harlingen for their Texas Main Street Program, consults on historical preservation and museums, and serves on the board of directors of the Texas Tropical Trails Region and the Cameron County Historical Commission.
+Currently he works as the City Manager of the Town of Laguna Vista, consults on historical preservation and museums, and serves on the board of directors of the Texas Tropical Trail Region and the Cameron County Historical Commission.

 Penny Pillack is a native Texan, having lived in Nueces County all of her life and serves as the Texas Tropical Trail Region secretary.

 She received her degrees from Texas A&I University in Kingsville.
 She was a teacher and administrator at Agua Dulce ISD.
 Currently as a “retire-rehire”, she is the testing coordinator at Port Aransas ISD.
 Her husband is a farmer and rancher.
 Hobbies include reading, traveling, volunteer work, and spending time with family and friends.
 She is proud to say that she’s visited all 50 states!
 Penny serves on the Nueces County Historical Commission and is involved in several other historical and heritage organizations.